franktranvantu/spring-basics/README.md

-# Configuring Gradle for Spring Development
+# Adding a Spring Configuration File
-We've seen that Gradle is used for managing our dependencies, or the libraries that our application will depend on.
-In this video, we'll utilize a Gradle plugin that will allow us to launch our application on a running web server.
+In this section, we'll add the minimum required configuration details for Spring, so that upon launching our application, all components are properly discovered.